josephsurrey/Monster-Cards/Monster Cards/Monster Cards Project Decomposition.md

 - [ ] If true and card not selected, select

-## Monster Card - functionality - Edit card
+## Monster Card- functionality - Edit card

 - [ ] On mouseDoublePressEvent check if selection mode is false
-- [ ] If false, run the edit_card fuunction in MainWindow
+- [ ] If false:
+- [ ] Get information of card to be edited
+- [ ] Open AddCardDialog with card stats as arguments
+- [ ] Get updated card information from dialog
+- [ ] Update dictionary
+- [ ] Update cards

 ## Add/edit card dialog - ui